webmindml/.ddd/README.md

 WebGPU is a powerful technology that opens up new possibilities for immersive and interactive web experiences.
 However, directly working with WebGPU's low-level API can be challenging, especially for web developers accustomed to higher-level abstractions.
 The .ddd abstraction class addresses this concern by providing a user-friendly interface for interacting with WebGPU components.<br />
 # Purpose and Objectives<br />

-The main purpose of the .ddd abstraction is to simplify the usage of WebGPU in web development by providing an intuitive API.
+The main purpose of the <a href="https://github.com/webmindml/prepostprocess.ddd/blob/main/ddd.ddd">.ddd</a> abstraction is to simplify the usage of WebGPU in web development by providing an intuitive API.
 The following objectives highlight the benefits of adopting the .ddd abstraction:

   Simplified WebGPU Interaction: By encapsulating the intricacies of WebGPU, .ddd enables developers to focus on application logic rather than low-level details.